 (Poetic License: Trinnie was not thirty years old as one of his poems suggests.
 He was younger.)

 Public disclaimer: I have used poems from Trinnie’s Facebook page by permission of his close friend in Kakuma.
 I make no claim to the copyright on poems written by Trinidad Jerry, and include them here solely so they can be collected and displayed publicly in his honour.
 All rights for that poetry are returned to Trinidad Jerry or his beneficiaries.
-I ask readers to please honour his talent by donating money to his rainbow family (see links to Jordan, Block 13, or elsewhere in Kakuma as listed here and above, or use the links below).
+I ask readers to please honour his talent by donating money to his rainbow family (see links to J, Block 13, or elsewhere in Kakuma as listed here and above, or use the links below).

 And hey UNHCR, let’s get those human beings out of hell.